Milly Turner

 - Can I get a fixed or variable rate HMO mortgage?

 The HMO rental yield calculator includes: gross rental income, property purchase price or current market value, and basic running costs like insurance and property management fees.
-However, it excludes several important factors: void periods between tenants, major maintenance and repairs, capital improvements, income tax implications, mortgage interest payments, and local licensing fees.
-For more accurate projections, consider these additional costs when evaluating your investment.
-The calculator provides gross yield by default, but you can manually adjust for net yield by including operating expenses.
+However, it excludes void periods, major maintenance, capital improvements, and tax implications.

 - How do I calculate net rental yield vs gross rental yield?